tikv/client-rust/README.md

 If you need help, either to find something to work on, or with any technical problem, the easiest way to get it is via internals.tidb.io, the forum for TiDB developers.

 You can also ask in Slack.
-We monitor the #client-rust (better for general client questions) and #sig-transaction (better for technical questions about TiKV's transaction protocol) channels on the [tikv-wg slack](https://tikv.org/chat).
+We monitor the #client-rust channel on the [tikv-wg slack](https://tikv.org/chat).

 You can just ask a question on GitHub issues or PRs directly; if you don't get a response, you should ping @ekexium or @andylokandy.